-- A correction bolus is needed if the BG is above the target BG (unique to each child). - o If the parent elects to use the an Insulin on Board (IOB)/Active Insulin feature on the pump, an adjusted (decreased) correction bolus that is calculated by the pump may be given to the child in less than the standard three-hour interval. - The child should be encouraged to drink water or carb-free/caffeine-free liquids. - Monitor the BG and urine ketones every three hours until ketones are negative and BG is between 70-300 mg/dl.
+- A correction bolus is needed if the BG is above the target BG and it has been at least three hours since the last dose of rapid-acting insulin. - Note: DO NOT give correction bolus if less than three hours since last insulin dose OR less than one hour since vigorous exercise OR if low BG occurred in previous three hours. - The child should be encouraged to drink water or carb-free/caffeine-free liquids. - Monitor the BG and urine ketones every three hours until ketones are negative and BG is between 70- 300 mg/dl.